 5. Norway Maple

-With a dense, round, symmetrical crown, Norway maples grow to 40 to 50 feet tall with a 30- to 50-foot spread.
+With a dense, round, and symmetrical crown, Norway maples grow to 40 to 50 feet tall with a spread of 30 to 50 feet.

-This tree for commercial landscapes, which likes to grow in full or partial sun and moist, well-drained soil, has dark green leaves that turn pale yellow in fall.
+This tree, suitable for commercial landscapes, prefers to grow in full or partial sun and moist, well-drained soil, and has dark green leaves that turn pale yellow in the fall.

-But since this tree is known for its potential to grow roots into foundations, sidewalks, and driveways, it’s best to plant this one at least 100 feet from buildings or hardscapes to avoid these complications.
+However, since this tree is known for its potential to grow roots into foundations, sidewalks, and driveways, it’s best to plant it at least 100 feet from buildings or hardscapes to avoid these complications.

 6. Shagbark Hickory

-This tree to plant in Illinois has a trunk characterized by long, peeling strips of bark, making it an attractive addition to your commercial site.
+This tree, suitable for planting in Illinois, features a trunk characterized by long, peeling strips of bark, making it an attractive addition to your commercial site.

 Its green leaves turn pale green to yellowish-brown in autumn and it loves full to partial sun and well-drained soil.